barischj/CS4012-reversible-interpreter/README.md

 Static analysis lives in `StaticAnalysis.hs`.

 ## Running
-Two test files are included. `test/fib.txt` which is a working Fibonacci and `test/fib-errs.txt` which is Fibonacci with static analysis errors.
+Two test files are included, `test/fib.txt` which is a working Fibonacci and `test/fib-errs.txt` which is Fibonacci with static analysis errors.

 ```bash